-From its discussions during the year, the challenges presented to the External Auditor and a review of the reporting received, the Committee considers that the External Auditor provides appropriate professional challenge and reports its findings in an open and direct manner.
+From its discussions during the year, the challenges presented to the External Auditor and a review of the reporting received, including the FRC AQR findings, the Committee considers that the External Auditor provides appropriate professional challenge and reports its findings in an open and direct manner.

-The Committee remains satisfied:

-with the effectiveness of the external audit and the interaction between the External Auditor and the Committee and with the External Auditor's qualifications, expertise and resources.

-The Committee discussed a summary of the key findings and results at its meeting in November 2022 and no significant concerns were identified.
+The Committee remains satisfied with the effectiveness of the external audit and the interaction between the External Auditor and the Committee and with the External Auditor's qualifications, expertise and resources.
+The Committee discussed a summary of the key findings and results of its effectiveness review at its meeting in November 2023 and no significant concerns were identified.
 The results of the review were discussed with the External Auditor to monitor the continuing quality of audit services.
-The External Auditor, the Committee and management agreed to focus on improving communications going forward.
+The External Auditor, the Committee and management agreed to continue the focus on improving communications.
 The Committee's relationship with the External Auditor is one of openness and professionalism.